 If you need to start now, we recommend that both beginner and “teacher” follow our little tutorial

-The most important thing about training beginners is that they learn correctly and are taught correct belay dynamics.
+The most important thing about training a beginner is that they learn correctly and are taught correct belay methods.
 It is therefore important to practice this before you start climbing.

 First of all, explain what kind of equipment is used, which knots we use and why we do what we do.
 Explain how the harness works and what functions it has.